Azure/azure-sdk/_posts/2020-04-28-net-cancellation.md

 ### Linking CancellationTokens

 There may be times when you have a group of tasks you want to cancel individually or all together, for example downloading as many files as possible and reporting on those that failed.
-You can linked a `CancellationToken` to a new `CancellationTokenSource` so that when that original `CancellationToken` is canceled, any tokens created from a linked `CancellationTokenSource` are canceled:
+You can link a `CancellationToken` to a new `CancellationTokenSource` so that when that original `CancellationToken` is canceled, any tokens created from a linked `CancellationTokenSource` are canceled:

 ```csharp
 public async Task DownloadAsync(Uri uri, CancellationToken cancellationToken = default)